ArmoryFou/kirisund/README.md

 AUDIO_FOLDER = "audio//folder"
 ```

-(optional) change the amount of seconds before playing audio after a pause
+(optional) change the amount of seconds before playing audio after a pause.
 ```
 AUDIO_PLAY_DELAY = 2
 ```

-A python script that plays audio when there is silence.
+> [!NOTE]
+> Only reproduces .mp3 and .ogg.

+## TO DO

+- [ ] Add a personalizable shortcut to pause and resume.
+- [ ] support for more formats .flac, .wav, etc.
+- [ ] change playlist order ascendent, descendent or random.
+- [ ] better interface.